mransan/raft/doc/introduction.md

     {name = zname; value = xvar.value +. yvar.value} :: state
 ```

-Let's look into more details at a few constructs:
+Let's look into more details at a few constructs that the OCaml language offers:

 **`match cmd with | Store ..-> ... | ...`**